MiamiOH-CSE274/Interactive-Debugging/README.md

 Can you find the bug?
 If not, try stepping through the doubly-nested loop.
 You can put your mouse over ANY variable to see what its current value is, so you don’t have to use QuickWatch unless you want to look at something big (like a whole array, or a class structure).
 As you step through, you should be looking for anything that could lead to the same character being printed over and over, and only changing from line to line.

-* 9.a) What is the bug in the printing loop?
+* 9.a) What is the bug in the printing loop? in the statement "grid[i*sideLength + i], i does not change until the j has done 200 iterations, so the code is printing out what is at 0 for the whole first line, which means that it is trying to print one value for each line.

 Step 10
 -------
 In the previous step you should have discovered that the “grid[i*sideLength +i]” is incorrect … you really wanted “grid[i*sideLength + j]”.
 Make the fix, and re-run your code to see if we are closer to having correct output.

 * 10.a) What is wrong with the picture now?
+Now, the entire array is printed as a space with no characters in the mix.

 Step 11
 -------
 It looks to me like we have a problem with the top vertex of the triangle.
 Why is it in the top right, instead of in the top center?
 Use the comments in my code to find the part that is supposed to set the top corner of the triangle to be in the center.

 * 11.a) Where is the bug, and how should you fix it?
+The bug is where the top corner of the triangle is supposed to be set.
+It currently is placing it in the top right corner instead of the top middle.
 * 11.b) If I had not commented my code, how would you have discovered which variable to fix?
 What if I had used crazy variable names like “fooa, foob, fooc, food, fooe, foof” instead of “p1x, p1y, p2x, p2y, p3x, p3y”?
+I would have discovered which variable to fix based off of where the code was trying to place each corner.
+If I knew that we were trying to make a triangle, then I would know that we needed a corner in the bottom left, bottom right, and top middle, and could figure out which set of variables were placing a point somewhere else based off of this information.

 Step 12